 What is the IMYC?

 The IMYC is our International Middle Years Curriculum for children 11 – 14 years old (Grades 6-8).
-Used in over 50 countries worldwide, the IMYC is a challenging, internationally-minded and concept-focused curriculum, which helps develop engaged and active learners.
+Used in over 50 countries worldwide, the IMYC is a challenging, international, theme-focused curriculum, which helps develop engaged and active learners.

-The IMYC responds to the specific development needs of 11-14 year olds, involving active skills-based learning, promoting self-reflection and providing opportunities for students to make sense of their learning.
-Drawing on current neuro-linguistic research, the IMYC provides structures and systems that support the needs of the adolescent brain: interlinking learning, making meaning, working with peers, developing agency, taking safe risks, transitioning from elementary education to exam-focused years.
+The IMYC responds to the specific developmental needs of adolescents, involving active skills-based learning, promoting self-reflection and providing opportunities for learners to make sense of their learning.
+Drawing on current neuroscientific research, the IMYC provides structures and systems that support the 7 needs of the adolescent brain: interlinking learning, making meaning, working with peers, developing agency, taking safe risks, adequate, quality sleep, and transitioning from elementary education to exam-focused years.

 How it works